rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 The next few seconds played out in my mind's eye before they happened.

 I was going to step past the coat closet bulkhead and out of the periphery of anyone in 26 or 27.
-They now knew I was headed back to our jump seats.
+They all now knew I was headed back to our jump seats.
-Two or three seconds would pass and they would set off the explosion.
-I needed to grab an oxygen bottle and mask out of the closet in that same time, then grab hold of something for dear life.
+Two or three seconds would pass and one of them would set off the explosion.
+I needed to grab an oxygen bottle and mask out of the closet in that same time, then get a hold on something for dear life.
 One of the compartment handles in the galley would work.

 Two steps, closet, bottle, two steps, galley, hang on.